Recent Graduates

 Crystal Ashinhurst

 Image of Crystal Ashinhurst smiling.
-She is wearing a sweatshirt
+She is wearing a sweatshirt.

 Information about Crystal Ashinhurst

 Question 1.
 Can you tell us how you ended up being a psychology student at NMT?
-What led you to decide to enroll/switch?

 Question 2.
 What were some of your favorite parts as a psychology student at NMT?
-Is it Assignments?
-Research? or Personal relationships?

 Question 3.
-How have the skills and concepts that you learned as a psychology student helped you later in
+How have the skills and concepts you learned helped you later?